 - Authority for monitoring the overall performance of the Council against the Business Plan. - Authorising budget virement which is not covered within the limits of virement contained in the Council's financial rules, provided there is no change in the approved policy framework of the Council.
-Virement limits are set out in the Constitution in Part 3D (Scheme of Delegation to Officers) and Part 4 (Financial and Contract Procedure Rules) Chapter G2 (Scheme of Delegation to Officers) and Chapter G5 (Financial and Contract Procedure Rules). - Authorising proposals which are not covered by the finance limits of the executive directors' delegated powers contained in A3 - A7, as set out in Part 3D of the Constitution Chapter G2 (Scheme of Delegation to Officers), provided there is no change in the Council's approved budget and policy framework. - Deciding on the appropriate allocation of grants where these are supplied without a ringfence and exceed the virement limits set out in the Constitution in Part 3D (Scheme of Delegation to Officers) and Part 4 (Financial and Contract Procedure Rules) Chapter G2 (Scheme of Delegation to Officers) and Chapter G5 (Financial and Contract Procedure Rules). - Deciding on the appropriate allocation of carry forwards of service underspends, including considering service committee proposals.
+Virement limits are set out in the Constitution in Part 3D (Scheme of Delegation to Officers) and Part 4 (Financial and Contract Procedure Rules) - Authorising proposals which are not covered by the finance limits of the executive directors' delegated powers contained in A3 A7, as set out in Part 3D of the Constitution, provided there is no change in the Council's approved budget and policy framework. - Deciding on the appropriate allocation of grants where these are supplied without a ringfence and exceed the virement limits set out in the Constitution in Part 3D (Scheme of Delegation to Officers) and Part 4 (Financial and Contract Procedure Rules). - Deciding on the appropriate allocation of carry forwards of service underspends, including considering service committee proposals.

-A full list of the Strategy, Resources and Performance Committee's delegated authority can be found in Part 3B of the Constitution (Responsibility for Functions) Chapter D4 (Strategy, Resources and Performance Committee).
+A full list of the Strategy, Resources and Performance Committee's delegated authority can be found in Part 3B of the Constitution (Responsibility for Functions).